iSECPartners/Introspy-Android/README.md

         adb uninstall com.introspy.config

 ### What if the extension crashes
 This tool has not been tested on all versions of Android.
-If the tool does not work on your version, please send us your error logs by doing:
+If the tool does not work on your version, please send us your error logs:

         adb logcat -s "InstrospyError"